docpad-archive/documentation/01-start/06-troubleshoot.html.md

 ### I get a whole bunch of npm / missing module/package / installation failed errors
-If you are using [Dropbox](http://j.mp/dropbox-bal) (an online syncing & backup tool) and your project is inside your DropBox folder, then click the dropbox menu icon and select "Pause Syncing".
-Once this is done, try whatever you were doing again, you may need to run `rm -Rf node_modules; npm install` as well.
-Once it's all working, then you're free to resume dropbox syncing.
+If you are using [Dropbox](http://j.mp/dropbox-bal) (an online syncing and backup tool) and your project is inside your Dropbox folder, then click the Dropbox menu icon and select "Pause Syncing".

+Once that's done, try whatever you were doing again.
+You may need to run `rm -Rf node_modules; npm install` as well.

+Once it's all working, then you're free to resume Dropbox syncing.

 If you're still experiencing issues, then be sure to post about it on the [issue tracker](/issues).